12 Things You Should Never Say to Someone Trying to Lose Weight

 Think of each weight loss mission like snowflakes: No two are alike.

-"Your experiences are unique," Batayneh explains.
+"Your experiences are unique," Batayneh says.
 "For example, perhaps your friend eats healthier carbs rather than eliminating them entirely."
 So even if something didn't work for you, it might for someone else, and it's not really fair to compare your experiences to someone else who is trying out something new.

-Nothing needs to be off limits, and the tone of this question is just very harsh and unnecessary.
+Nothing needs to be off-limits, and the tone of this question is just very harsh and unnecessary.

 "This question is very judgmental; in fact, anyone is allowed to eat what they want!
-Comments like this often backfire, and their response might be to eat even more than they planned, due to an 'I'll show you' attitude," Wright explains.
+Comments like this often backfire, and their response might be to eat even more than they planned, due to an 'I'll show you' attitude," Wright says.

 This is exactly the opposite message you want to send a pal who's dropping pounds, Michaels clarifies.